Maschell/controller_patcher_configs/README.md

 # controller_patch_configs
 Collection of config files for the controller patcher.
-These files are compatible will all app that use the controller_patcher engine (e.g. HID to VPAD, loaddine GX2).
+These files are compatible will all app that use the controller_patcher engine (e.g. [HID to VPAD](https://github.com/Maschell/hid_to_vpad), [loadiine GX2](https://github.com/dimok789/loadiine_gx2)).

 #Target location of the files
 The files need to be put on the SD Card in the following folder: